infinum/qa-handbook/Tools/Using Charles.md

 1. Tap on “Modify network”
 1. Tap on “Show advanced options”
 1. Select "Manual" in the “Proxy” menu
-1. Under “Proxy hostname” enter your laptop's local IP address (find it in the macOS Network Utility) and under "Proxy port" enter 8888
+1. Under “Proxy hostname” enter your laptop's local IP address (find it in macOS' Network Preferences) and under "Proxy port" enter 8888

 ---